Godsmack

 “(I wanted to find) a way to introduce a newer, fresher, more mature sound, while still maintaining the power of Godsmack,” Erna stated.

-Producer Erik Ron was brought in to produce a couple tracks.
+Producer Erik Ron was brought in to oversee a couple tracks.
 The band was so pleased with the results Ron was slotted to work on the entire album.
 Erna served as co-producer, as he had on prior albums.